bemanproject/task/docs/P3796-task-issues.md

 is compatible there is no need to store anything beyond the receiver from which a stop token can be obtained using the `get_stop_token` query when needed.
-Otherwise, the operation state can store an optional stop source which gets initialized and connected to the upstream stop toke via a stop callback when the first stop token is requested.
+Otherwise, the operation state can store an optional stop source which gets initialised and connected to the upstream stop toke via a stop callback when the first stop token is requested.

 The exposition-only members are not meant to imply that a corresponding object is actually stored or where they are.
-Instead, they are merely meant to talk about the corresponding entities where the behavior of the environment is described.
+Instead, they are merely meant to talk about the corresponding entities where the behaviour of the environment is described.
 If the current wording is considered to imply that these entities actually exist or it can be misunderstood to imply that, the wording may need some massaging possibly using specification macros to refer to the respective